 But during the hearing, judge Dilo Huaman asked why they did not ask for help when they arrived at Lima airport, to which they replied they were threatened by someone anonymous, according to Sky News.

-The prosecutor told the court that their story was "incoherent", the broadcaster added after the t he pair were led into court in handcuffs.
+The prosecutor told the court that their story was "incoherent", the broadcaster added.

 He added the pair were effectively beginning a prison sentence, as they were led away for an unknown amount of time for their trial, which could be anything from a matter of months to up to three years away.

 Mr Madden said: "Their main concern at the minute is that they may be separated, sent to different prisons.